 American Indian Studies (Indigenous Rights and Social Justice)

 Acceptance to the graduate program requires a separate application.
 During their junior year, eligible students will be advised by their academic departments to apply.

 Graduates of the American Indian studies program are qualified to fill positions at the tribal, state and federal government levels and in the private sector.
 They can pursue professional careers in fields such as government service or public service.
 For example, federally and tribally operated schools located in remote areas within Indian Country have high turnover rates for both teachers and staff.
 American Indian studies graduates should be available to help fill these positions.
-Furthermore, the federal government, a major employer on many reservations across the country, is in need of qualified people who are knowledgeable in Indian cultures, laws and policies.
-Additionally, many American Indian nations' economies and infrastructures are developing at a rapid pace, and they are in continuous need to fill mid-management and management-level positions.
+Furthermore, the federal government, a major employer on many reservations across the country, is in need of qualified people who are knowledgeable about Indian cultures, laws and policies.
+Additionally, many American Indian nations' economies and infrastructures are developing at a rapid pace, and they have a continuous need to fill mid-management and management-level positions.

 Graduates find positions in many areas, such as: